jhb300/project_submission_hai_performer/README.md

 Course: WWI21DSB

 ## Goal of this project
-The aim of the project is to answer the question whether an abstract representation of world events can be used to improve forecasting of financial markets.
-To this end we initially wanted to create a latent representation of our world using information extracted from newsarticles, which was then supposed to serve as part of the input for a state of the art forecasting model like DeepAr.
-Later the approach was changed to use data from the GDELT project as the event input.
+The aim of the project is to answer the question of whether an abstract representation of world events can be used to improve forecasting of financial markets.
+To this end, we initially wanted to create a latent representation of our world using information extracted from news articles, which was then supposed to serve as part of the input for a state of the art forecasting model like DeepAr.
+Later, the approach was changed to use data from the GDELT project as the event input.

 ![alt text](https://github.com/jhb300/project_submission_haiperformer/blob/main/documentation/project_architecture_v2.png?raw=true)